aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/style-guide.md

 ## Python code style

-As AVD is Ansible collection, it is require to follow guidelines from [ansible documentation](https://docs.ansible.com/ansible/latest/dev_guide/developing_modules_best_practices.html) for all Python code.
+As AVD is an Ansible collection, we are required to follow guidelines from [ansible documentation](https://docs.ansible.com/ansible/latest/dev_guide/developing_modules_best_practices.html) for all Python code.

 ## YAML Syntax guidelines